The-alpha-male/Kenya-YouTube-Analysis-Using-YouTube-API/README.md

 - Built an interactive dashboard on Infogram for presenting the analysis results.

+# How to Use

+- Clone this repository.

+- Set up a virtual environment and install dependencies using the requirements.txt file.

+- Obtain YouTube API credentials and configure them in the project.

+-Run the data extraction and analysis scripts.

+- Explore the visualizations and dashboard for insights.

 # Achievements

 - Categorized Kenyan YouTube channels to provide insights into the local content creation landscape.